TosbackCgusBridge-Bot/CGUs-versions/Symantec/Privacy Policy.md

 >
 > If you request technical support online, we will ask you for information necessary to complete the transaction – such as your name, address and information about your computer hardware, software and the nature of the problem you are experiencing.
 Additionally, if required to facilitate support, we may with your permission \[conduct an interactive session in which a Symantec technical support assumes control of your computer.
 No information is retained from such sessions beyond information to substantiate that such session(s) took place.
 Information concerning technical issues may be retained to provide you with continuing support. generally, the information and knowledge obtained from such support, though not linked to you personally, may be made available to technical and product specialists in order to improve our products or provide similar solutions to similar technical issues encountered by other Symantec customers.
 >
-> _Marketing communications_
+> _Marketing Communications_
 >
 > In addition to the purposes described above, we may also use your data to provide you with information about products and services which may be of interest to you.
+Contact details, including phone numbers and email addresses, may be used to contact you.
 You have the right to ask us not to process your personal data for such marketing purposes.
 If you do not want us to use your data in this way, you can exercise your right to prevent such processing by checking/un-checking (as applicable) certain boxes on the web pages and/or forms on which we collect your data.
 You can also exercise this right at any time by changing your communication choices as described in section 4.2 below.
 >
 > _Subscribe to a Web-site Forum or Networking site_
 >